 How does the rainforest offset my CO2 emissions?

-Currently, 30% of the Earth's surface is forested.
+Currently, 30 % of the earth's surface is forested.
 Standing forests have many important functions for the climate and the environment.
 They prevent the erosion of nutrient-rich soils.
-Trees produce the majority of the oxygen essential for human life on a global scale, thus securing our foundation for life.
-Additionally, forests filter fine dust such as heavy metals, nitrogen oxides, and soot particles from industrial and vehicle emissions, cleaning the air.
-They also purify the water in streams and rivers.
+From a global perspective, trees produce the majority of the oxygen that is vital for us humans, so they secure the basis of our existence.
+Forests also filter particulate matter such as heavy metals, nitrogen oxides and soot particles from industrial and car exhaust fumes from the atmosphere and purify the water in streams and rivers.

 Through the continuous evaporation of vegetation and the release of aerosols by trees, forests also generate the typical frequent rainfall.
 As a result, forests are responsible for a moist, cool microclimate, store vast amounts of water and act as our most important buffer against weather extremes and climate change.
 They are, in fact, the "Green Lung" of our planet.
 And last but not least, they are places of peace and relaxation.